 Rotator Cuff Injury Complications

-While some people prefer to power through the pain, it’s crucial to get treatment for a rotator cuff injury.
+While some people prefer to power through the pain, getting treatment for a rotator cuff injury is crucial.
 Failing to do so could result in frozen shoulder, permanent loss of full range of motion, or degeneration of soft tissue around the shoulder joint.

 The best way to prevent this type of injury is to strengthen the rotator cuff.
 If you’ve previously had a rotator cuff tear, consult with your physical therapist for specific exercises.
 Other measures include good posture and using free weights to strengthen your shoulders.